AusDTO/dta-website/_posts/2018-02-27-senate-estimates-opening-statement-february-2018.md

 We worked with 39 federal and 6 state government agencies to develop our [Secure Cloud Strategy](/news/new-strategy-for-cloud/).

-We have supported 35 agencies to develop and champion women working in technology through our Women in IT Executive Mentoring and Coaching Program.
+We have supported 35 agencies to develop and champion women working in technology through our [Women in IT](/what-we-do/policies-and-programs/women-in-it/) Executive Mentoring and Coaching Program.

-We are collaborating with the Queensland and ACT governments to identify opportunities to grow the Digital Marketplace and increase the opportunities for governments and sellers, particularly small and medium enterprises.
+We are collaborating with the Queensland and ACT governments to identify opportunities to grow the [Digital Marketplace](https://marketplace.service.gov.au/) and increase the opportunities for governments and sellers, particularly small and medium enterprises.

-Our digital identity program to date has involved more than 20 agencies and organisations, including federal, state and territory government, privacy groups and financial institutions.
+Our [digital identity program](/news/digital-identity-a-step-closer/) to date has involved more than 20 agencies and organisations, including federal, state and territory government, privacy groups and financial institutions.

-Public service staff from 64 agencies have attended our DTA-hosted capability events and seminars to increase digital awareness and uplift digital skills.
+Public service staff from 64 agencies have attended our DTA-hosted capability [investment review and seminars](https://www.eventbrite.com.au/o/digital-transformation-agency-8025584572) to increase digital awareness and uplift digital skills.

 We are currently working with 8 agencies to bring greater consistency to the look and feel of government services and to support rapid prototyping of new services.

-We are engaging with more than 20 agencies through our Digital Investment Review work, which is designed to help set up major ICT projects for best success.
+We are engaging with more than 20 agencies through our [Digital Investment Review](/news/digital-investment-review/) work, which is designed to help set up major ICT projects for best success.
 We are “actively engaged” on 17 individual projects due to their complexity, the significant amount of money invested in them, or their strategic importance.

 Since starting this work in May, we have provided advice to government on 47 new and major ICT initiatives put forward by agencies.